Mangu/azure-iot-hol/labs/lab2.md

 ## 3. Connect a device using an MQTT client

 One of the ways to connect a device to IoT Hub is using a MQTT client.
-We are going to use the device we created in module 1 but we have an updated sketch that includes the MQTT code.
+We are going to use the device we created in lab 1 but we have an updated sketch that includes the MQTT code.

-In the sketch provided in this module, change the following variables:
+In the sketch provided **Feedbox.ino**, change the following variables:

 1. For the **ClientId** field, use the **deviceId**.
 This is a case sensitive value.
 2. For **Server** use your `{iothubhostname}`